WinVector/Examples/dplyr/GroupedSummaries.md

 Frankly I've never liked the shorthand.
 I feel it is a "magic extra" that a new user would have no way of anticipating from common use of `group_by()` and `summarize()`.
 I very much like the idea of wrapping this important common use case into a single verb.
 Adjoining "windowed" or group-calculated columns is a common and important step in analysis, and well worth having its own verb.

-Below is our attempt at defining such a verb:
+Below is our attempt at elevating this pattern into a packaged verb.

 ``` r
 #' Simulate the group_by/mutate pattern with an explicit summarize and join.